soupglasses/nix-system-graphics/README.md

 > [!IMPORTANT]
 > This section is entirely untested and may not work, so if you have success with this method, please give feedback by [opening a Github issue](https://github.com/soupglasses/nix-system-graphics/issues/new/choose).

 You should be able to add VA-API/VDPAU/OpenCL/CUDA support similarly as you would in NixOS.
-Just add the relevant packages to `system-graphics.extraPackages` and possibly `system-graphics.extraPackages32` if needed.
+Just add the relevant packages to `system-graphics.extraPackages` and `system-graphics.extraPackages32` as needed.
 Due to the variety of libraries that could possibly be added here, I recommend to read up on the relevant NixOS Wiki pages.

 [Accelerated Video Playback](https://nixos.wiki/wiki/Accelerated_Video_Playback) | [AMD OpenCL](https://nixos.wiki/wiki/AMD_GPU#OpenCL) | [Nvidia CUDA](https://nixos.wiki/wiki/CUDA)